 - Your comfort level: Some pumps are more complicated to use than others.
 It is important to choose a pump that you feel comfortable using.

-Cost: How Much Does an Insulin Pump Typically Cost?
+How Much Does an Insulin Pump Typically Cost?

 The cost of an insulin pump and supplies can be covered by insurance, but there are often copays and deductibles.
 The amount of coverage that you have will depend on your insurance plan.